 Learn the lingo – Learn how to say ‘thank you’ in the local lingo.
 Oaxaca has 16 indigenous groups and more than 100 languages.
-Here are a few greetings from the Pochimilco Market.
+Here are a few greetings.

 Leave a positive footprint – When you’re figuring which markets, restaurants and parks to visit, think about walking!

 Buy something – See something you like?
 Make a purchase!

 Bring small bills – Don’t expect to get change for a small purchase if you are paying with a 200 or 500 peso note.

 Bring change – Exact change is always appreciated.